anjaliSINGH2203/Celebrity-Recognition-System/README.md

 ```

-To create a celebrity recognition system using Amazon Rekognition through the AWS console, follow these steps:
+### To create a celebrity recognition system using Amazon Rekognition through the AWS Console, follow these steps:

 ### Step 1: Set Up Your AWS Account